hanbo-fan/pki-secure-ecommerce-system/README.md

-# SecureShop - PKI-Based Secure E-Commerce System with Digital Signatures and Payment Gateway
+# SecureShop - PKI-Based Secure E-Commerce System

 A full-stack experimental e-commerce system built to demonstrate real-world application of **Public Key Infrastructure (PKI)**, **RSA-2048 cryptography**, **digital signatures**, and **JWT-based authentication**.
 The payment flow is simulated; the cryptographic protocols are fully implemented.